1971 Yugoslav Embassy shooting: Aftermath

 After the release from a Spanish prison, Barešić lived a flattering life for several years.
 He worked for a couple of years under a false name as a bodyguard for Paraguay's president Alfredo Stroessner.
 When he arrived in the United States in 1979, he was disclosed and extradited to Sweden.
-Again, he created headlines when he repeatedly hunger striked to get his life sentence timed and avoid solitary confinement.
+Again, he created headlines when he repeatedly went on hunger strike to get his life sentence timed and avoid solitary confinement.
 In 1985, the sentence was converted to 18 years in prison and in 1987 Barešić was able to leave Österåker Prison where he served his last time of the sentence.
 He was deported from Sweden to Paraguay.
 From there he finally returned to Croatia.
 Barešić was killed in action in July 1991, but the Croatian government kept his death secret for over a year so that the morale of the Croatian Army would not sink.
 He was appointed posthumously either to general or to major.
 Anđelko Brajković also returned to Croatia and retired as a colonel after the war.

 Both in connection with the murder of ambassador Rolović and after the aircraft hijacking, the diplomatic situation between Sweden and Yugoslavia was tense.
 Many Yugoslavians argued that the Swedish government should never have released the Croatian terrorists.
 The two attacks also caused great concern among the many Yugoslav immigrants in Sweden.
 However, as a result of the murder of Rolovic, the punishment for unlawful weapons possession and arms crimes in Sweden was tightened.
 In 1973, the much talked about terrorist law was passed, which gave the Swedish Security Service (Säpo) greater authority.
 Among other things, Säpo was now able to legally bug suspects phones and open their mail.
 The law also gave Säpo the right to expel a foreign citizen "with regard to what is known about the foreigner's previous activities".